Lateral-Link/haistack-coding-challenge/README.md

-Added ages and date of birth validations to CandidateForm component Added unique email validation to CandidateForm component Added function search bar to CandidateList component Added filter by name, email and date of birth to CandidateList component Added pagination to CandidateList component
+Added ages and date of birth validations to CandidateForm component Added unique email validation to CandidateForm component Added function search bar to CandidateList component Added filter/sort by name, email and date of birth to CandidateList component Added pagination to CandidateList component

+## Future Improvements

+Add more tests to the front-end
+Add more tests to the back-end
+Add signin and signup functionality
+Add authentication and authorization
+Fix csrv without disabling it
+Change style to be more appealing
+Use another form of alert instead of alert().
+It's not very user friendly (maybe toast could help) Add DRY or some sort of Design Pattern to back-end (for now using MVC) Add some sort of Design Pattern to front-end  (for now using Components)